kentsommer/keras-inceptionV4/README.md

 These error rates are actually slightly lower than the listed error rates in the paper:
 * Top@1 Error: 20.0%
 * Top@5 Error: 5.0%

-# News
-2/3/2017:

-1. This now fully supports both the Theano and Tensorflow backends!
-This means you can use whatever dim ordering you like as well as picking the backend you prefer!
-All of the following will output the same thing:
-  * tf_dim + Tensorflow
-  * th_dim + Tensorflow
-  * th_dim + Theano
-  * tf_dim + Theano

-2. Weights no longer have to be downloaded manually!
-Simply run the evaluate script and the correct weights will be downloaded automatically!